 A six-week summer version of the syllabus is also available for download.

 For my class on European Politics, I focus on the political systems of the United Kingdom, France, Germany, and Italy.
 Time permitting, I also spend a week talking about Poland and Sweden.
 The focus on this iteration of the course centered around Euroscepticism and populist parties/movements in the countries studied.
 The syllabus was designed for in-person/hybrid delivery.
 I used Hancock et al. 2019 as the primary textbook and supplemented with additional readings.

 Homeland Security (Fall 2020) — download syllabus

-This course explores four key issue areas that involve the Department of Homeland Security: election security/integrity; terrorism, counterterrorism, CVE; cybersecurity/terror/war; and immigration/migration and border control.
+This course explores four key issue areas under the purview of the Department of Homeland Security: election security/integrity; terrorism, counterterrorism, CVE; cybersecurity/terror/war; and immigration/migration and border control.
 I spend 3-4 weeks on each area where I present the “operational” side of the issue (what DHS does and how it sees the issue), the empirical aspects of the issue (aspects the government may ignore/overlook/downplay), challenges faced by the government in addressing this issue, and, where permitting, solutions and evaluations to improving government policy.
 The syllabus has been designed for a 14-week asynchronous course but could easily be adapted for in-person or hybrid teaching mode.
 Course involved students working on creating shared documents for grading using Slack.